 You’ll probably see a lot of people shouting ‘LFG cluster farm’ or some equivalent.
 What is that?
 It’s a group of players who are rounding up and slaying groups of magitek enemies on the field.
 These are the enemies whose names are ‘4th Legion…’ and they drop Bozjan Clusters instead of Forgotten Fragments.
 Within each area of the map, the drop rates get higher for the higher level enemies.

 In the Southern Entrenchment for example, the 4th Legion Roader and 4th Legion Death Claw are level III, so while they’re tougher, they’re also more likely to drop a cluster than the 4th Legion Slasher (level I).
 Most farming groups just round up all the magitek enemies regardless of level and AoE them down.

 A solid farm is really easy to set up.
 You’ll want a Tank, preferably with Bloodsucker.
 If you don’t have that Essence, then either Guardian or Martialist are ok.
 You’ll probably also want at least one Healer or anyone with Lost Cure actions for emergencies.
-Then just stuff as many DPS Jobs in there as you want, or have another party member pull magitek enemies from further away (the chase range on mobs in Bozja is pretty far) to the main group.
+Then just stuff as many DPS Jobs in there as you want, or have another party member (preferably another Tank) pull magitek enemies from further away (the chase range on mobs in Bozja is pretty far) to the main group.